-Amount of funding available in SFY 2020 with an Interest Rate of Zero Percent
+Amount of funding available in SFY 2021 with an Interest Rate of Zero Percent

-To ensure the long-term viability of the program, the amount of funding with an interest rate of zero percent made available during SFY 2020 is \$15 Million.
+To ensure the long-term viability of the program, the amount of funding with an interest rate of zero percent made available during SFY 2021 is \$9 million.
 The TWDB Executive Administrator may establish a higher amount consistent with maintaining the DWSRF in perpetuity and any other appropriate factors.
+Any unallocated zero interest rate funding may be allocated to another funding option offering zero percent funding.